Introduction: Living Frugally on One Income

 21) Use Beans Instead of Meat

-Beans and other legumes are an excellent source of protein, so use them as a substitute for meat when preparing meals.
+Beans and other legumes are an wonderful source of protein, so use them as a substitute for meat when preparing meals.
 Not only will you save money but you’ll also improve your nutrition by incorporating more plant-based proteins into your diet.

 22) Use Leftovers Before They Become Science Projects